Human Research Projects and Clinical Trials

 Researchers must immediately report the details of any adverse event arising during a human research project to both the University's HREC Secretariat and the Legal and Risk Branch using the adverse event or claim report form.

 Third party agreements

-Contracts or agreements issued by third parties for the University to undertake clinical trials or human studies often contain clauses that compromise the University's insurance.
+Contracts or agreements issued by third parties for the University to undertake clinical trials or human research projects often contain clauses that compromise the University's insurance.
 All such agreements must be legally reviewed and approved prior to commencement of the study.